Doula Directory Survey

 The grant specifically focuses on educating doulas, establishing, and updating an online doula registry for West Virginia, providing grand rounds for labor and delivery units; collecting data; and obtaining curriculum and educational materials for expectant mothers, providers, and childbirth educators.

-The WV Perinatal Partnership will work in collaboration with the WV Office of Maternal, Child and Family Health and the WV Rural Maternity and Obstetric Management Services program to build upon the success of this doula project to enhance and to expand services for pregnant and postpartum women and their families in the state.
+The WV Perinatal Partnership will work in collaboration with the WV Office of Maternal, Child and Family Health and the WV Rural Maternity and Obstetric Management Services (RMOMS) program to build upon the success of this doula project to enhance and to expand services for pregnant and postpartum women and their families in the state.

 The Perinatal Partnership Doula Project continues to offer full scholarships for DONA Doula trainings.

 The Partnership has been fortunate to be able to provide these trainings to many student Doulas over the past year, via a generous grant from Unicare.
 There was much interest in this opportunity, and we have only a small portion of the funds remaining.
 The Partnership would like to encourage individuals from the BIPOC community who have an interest in Doula work, to inquire about the training scholarship.